About Fillmore County

 Elections & Voter Records

-Elections in Fillmore County, Nebraska, are administered by the Fillmore County Clerk, who serves as the County Election Commissioner.
-The County Clerk's office is located at 900 G Street, Geneva, NE 68361, and can be reached at (402) 759-4931 for voter registration information, polling place locations, and election questions.
+Elections in Fillmore County, Nebraska, are administered by Fillmore County Clerk, who is the County Election Commissioner.
+Fillmore County Clerk's office is located at 900 G Street, Geneva, NE 68361, and can be contacted through the office’s website. voter registration information, polling place locations, and election questions.

 - The 2024 general election in Fillmore County saw turnout consistent with rural Nebraska counties, typically ranging between 65% and 75% of registered voters in presidential election years.